IBM/z_ansible_collections_samples/z_appliance_control_center/ssa_deploy_ansible/README.md

   export APP_PASSWORD=<appliance_password>
   ```

+  Note: These are the credentials already set on the SSC LPARs by the
+  HMC administrator, and these credentials are used by the playbook to
+  communicate with the SSC LPAR.
+These credentials are the
+  'Administrator user ID` and `Administrator password` as it appears on
+  the HMC UI for SSC Installer.

+  Moreover, it is expected that both SSC LPARs have the same
+  credentials.
 - Download and store the SSA installation image to your control node.
 - Update the variables to the required values in `env_vars.yaml`.
   - Do not comment out any variables, even if they are not supposed to be used